Aysha-Kassem/AI-Course/Linear-Regression/README.md

-# Machine Learning Optimizers and Stochastic Gradient Descent (SGD) Implementation
+# Machine Learning Optimizers and Stochastic Gradient Descent (SGD) Implementation 🚀

-This repository addresses two core machine learning requirements: listing common optimizers and implementing a Linear Regression model from scratch using Stochastic Gradient Descent (SGD).
+This repository contains the solution for two machine learning tasks: listing common optimizers and implementing a Multiple Linear Regression model from scratch using Stochastic Gradient Descent (SGD).

 ## 1. Top 10 Optimizers in Machine Learning 🧠